If trying to read from the terminal results in end of file or an

 typed if el_set(3) was used to set EL_UNBUFFERED to non-zero.

 Most editor commands accept an optional argument.
-The argument is entered by
+The argument is

-ed-argument-digit, ed-digit, em-universal-argument, or
+commands ed-argument-digit, ed-digit,

-vi-zero.
-When an argument is not provided, it defaults to 1.
-For most
+em-universal-argument, or vi-zero.
+When an argument is not

-command that number of times.
+argument is to repeatedly execute the command that number of times.

 When talking about a character string from a left character to a